 What’s your advice for those interested in creating a Sri Yantra?

 Three things.
 1) Be totally sincere and totally careful not to associate this with economic gain.
 I believe this is a big mistake.
 2) Use caution in your sources.
 Go to the oldest tradition you can find and study that.
-Forget about people like me or others who have done something similar and talk about it.
+Forget about people like me or others who have done something similar.
 Go as far back as you possibly can.
 That means old texts in translation, old images, all that.
 I think that is the safest way to become informed.
 3) If your intention is correct, and you are deeply committed and sincere in what you are doing, not for personal gain, the information and knowledge you need will want to find you.
 It comes to you.

 Do you miss living in the bindu?